Library MoreDep

 User error: Large non-propositional inductive types must be in Type

 What is a large inductive type?
-In Coq, it is an inductive type that has a constructor which quantifies over some type of type Type.
+In Coq, it is an inductive type that has a constructor that quantifies over some type of type Type.
 We have not worked with Type very much to this point.
 Every term of CIC has a type, including Set and Prop, which are assigned type Type.
 The type string -> Prop from the failed definition also has type Type.

 It turns out that allowing large inductive types in Set leads to contradictions when combined with certain kinds of classical logic reasoning.
 Thus, by default, such types are ruled out.
 There is a simple fix for our regexp definition, which is to place our new type in Type.
 While fixing the problem, we also expand the list of constructors to cover the remaining regular expression operators.